DPBandA/job-management-tracking-system/doc/Development.md

   file sent by Donna.

 # Accpac Invoicing & Credit Status Reporting
-- Add CODE, ABBREVIATION to all accountingcode tables and class.
 - Impl getting dist. codes for cost components.
 - Impl exporting Excel file using "Invoice" button.
 The records must be must be checked to see if they can be exported first eg the client id is valid.